ssh root@server_ip

 Create an Apache virtual host file so your domain can serve Laravel.
 Open a file, for example your_website.conf:

 <VirtualHost *:80> ServerAdmin admin@your_domain.com DocumentRoot /var/www/html/your_website/public/ ServerName your_domain.com ServerAlias www.your_domain.com <Directory /var/www/html/your_website/> Options FollowSymLinks AllowOverride All Order allow,deny allow from all </Directory> ErrorLog /var/log/apache2/your_domain.com-error_log CustomLog /var/log/apache2/your_domain.com-access_log common </VirtualHost>

 Enable the site:

 Restart Apache so the changes can take effect:

 Now open your favorite web browser and navigate to http://your_domain.com where you will be welcomed by a page as shown in the image below:

-Of course you don’t have to do any of this if you use one of our Laravel VPS Hosting services, in which case you can simply ask our expert Linux admins to install Laravel for you.
+Of course you don’t have to install Laravel on Ubuntu 16.04, if you use one of our Laravel VPS Hosting services, in which case you can simply ask our expert Linux admins to install Laravel on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.